-Businesses are just as likely to suffer hurricane-related damage or power outages as are private homes.
-Businesses, however, also carry the risk of lost productivity due to hurricane damage or the absence of key employees who may not be able to make it back to the office for several days after a storm has passed.
+Businesses are just as likely to suffer hurricane-related damage or power outages as private homes.
+In addition, businesses carry the risk of lost productivity due to hurricane damage or the absence of key employees who may not be able to make it back to the office for several days after a storm has passed.